 Below is a short summary of what was mentioned in Cluttons Bahrain’s property market for Winter 2017/18 report.

-Rents are entering a period of stability after a period of retreat that was recorded by an average of 16.2% when compared to the same period last year where rents were down by roughly 8% since the start of 2017.
+Rental market in Bahrain is entering a period of stability after a period of retreat that was recorded by an average of 16.2% when compared to the same period last year where rents were down by roughly 8% since the start of 2017.

 It is worth mentioning that rentals of villas have outperformed those of apartments but overall rents have gone down by 11% over the last 11 months for these types of properties except for expat-dominated markets were rents have fallen by 100 BHD per month.